All Night (film): Reception

-All Night was reviewed by Motion Picture News on October 28, 1918 while it was under its working title, One Bright Idea.
+All Night was reviewed by Motion Picture News on October 28, 1918, while it was under its working title, One Bright Idea.
 The reviewer, P. S. Harrison, was beaming: "This is about the craziest thing I have ever seen.
 It is so funny you will die laughing when you see it.
 It seems strange producers don't make more pictures along these lines."
 He went on to summarize its plot and concluded with, "The picture contains no offensive scenes.
 It is a wholesome comedy all the way through and fit to show any audience."

+By contrast, the reviewer Robert C. McElravy wrote in the December 7, 1918 edition of The Moving Picture World that, "The production as a whole fails to live up to its possibilities for some reason that is difficult to understand.
+It contains good material for a breezy farce, but there is a certain vagueness in the opening reels and a lack of reality that is never quite overcome as the piece develops."
+Speaking specifically on the efforts of William Dyer in the role of Bradford, it was thought that he "struggles hard to put the character over, but it never quite reaches the point of conviction."

 Production

 All Night is one of Valentino's earliest films, and one of the few in which he plays a comedic role.
 In contrast to the screen persona of "The Great Lover", his character of Richard Thayer is shy and insecure.
 For this film, Valentino performed several scenes of physical comedy and pratfalls, including falling from a window into a barrel of water.
 Valentino and Myers starred together previously in A Society Sensation, also directed by Paul Powell.
 Powell praised Valentino's work.
 Valentino recalled to Photoplay, "He was the first to say, 'Stick to it and you'll make a name for yourself.'"